This article keeps track of battery electric vehicle deliveries for Nio, Xpeng, Li Auto and Tesla on a quarterly and TTM basis.

-As of fiscal Q4 2021, Nio, Xpeng and Li Auto’s EV deliveries were only about 1/10th of what Tesla has sold on a TTM basis.
+As of fiscal Q1 2022, Nio, Xpeng and Li Auto’s EV deliveries were only about 1/10th of what Tesla has sold on a TTM basis.

 Despite the relatively low car sales figure compared to Tesla, Nio, Xpeng and Li Auto’s vehicle delivery growth rates have been on a tear, with year-on-year growth rates clocking in at more than 100% in the last several quarters since fiscal 2020.

 Tesla has been the most valuable EV company per TTM vehicle delivered while its Chinese peers have been seeing their market valuation declining since Aug 2020 and reached record lows as of April 2022.

-At the same time, Li Auto was the lowest-valued EV company as of Jan 2022, notably at only $0.36 million of market cap per car sold compared to Tesla’s $1.28 million per vehicle delivered.
+At the same time, Xpeng and Li Auto were both the lowest-valued EV companies as of April 2022, notably at only $0.23 million and $0.27 million of market cap per car sold compared to Tesla’s $1.12 million per vehicle delivered.